-The proposed code changes would create a new set of design standards suited for manufactured homes.
-Furthermore, manufactured home parks would be allowed in the R-3.5, and stated as permitted in every zone to provide greater locational opportunities for manufactured home parks which contribute mightily to affordable housing options within the City.
 The manufactured home park design requirements provide clear and predictable standards for orderly development, adequate vehicle circulation, parking, pedestrian circulation, open areas, and landscaping.
 Currently, only existing manufactured home parks are defined under the city code, and they are not listed as a permitted use in any zone, making them a non-conforming use, which creates a barrier to the improvement and expansion of existing parks in the City.

 Temporary shelters for the homeless community in Oregon City is not currently allowed in the code.
 In response to the need to provide shelter for the homeless community during extremely hot or cold weather, the City Commission passed several emergency resolutions over the past few years to suspend the zoning code in order to allow such facilities to operate on a temporary basis.
 The Planning Commission heard testimony from housing advocates seeking greater options for siting homeless shelters and other low income housing options.
-The proposed code amendments include, in addition to a new definition for "shelters", permitting shelters as a conditional use numerous zones.
+The proposed code amendments include, in addition to a new definition for "shelters", permitting shelters as a conditional use in numerous zones.
 New standards for the operation of shelters are proposed in the Conditional Use code chapter.
 The amendments would allow for clarity to the public and shelter providers as to where the shelters may be located.
 The proposal is therefore consistent with this goal.